odin-lang/odin-lang.org/content/docs/overview.md

 ```
 In this case, it acts akin to am explicit C++ destructor however, the error handling is basic control flow.

+**Note:** The `defer` construct in Odin differs from Go's `defer`, of which that is function-exit and relies on a closure stack system.

 ### When statement
 The `when` statement is almost identical to the `if` statement but with some differences: